Macrobiotic Education at French Meadows

-Click here to view, copy, or print a copy of last camp's class schedule.
+Click here to view, copy, or print a copy of the 2015 class schedule.

-Click here to view, copy, or print a copy of last camp's full lecture book with class descriptions.
+Click here to view, copy, or print a copy of the 2015 full lecture book with class descriptions.

 Camp schedules are subject to change at any time without notice.

-The presenters for the 2014 camp will be available toward the end of September.
-We will send notification to all who sign up for French Meadows Camp Updates (see column at the right).
+The presenters for the 2015 camp are listed here.
+Changes are sent to all who sign up for French Meadows Camp Updates (see column at the right).